trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminamenuplugin9.png
    :scale: 100%

-:numref:`Figure %s: Window List <luminamenuplugin9>`
+   Window List

-This plugin adds an entry to the right-click menu which, when hovered over with the mouse, will list all open application windows.
+This plugin, seen in :numref:`Figure %s <luminamenuplugin9>`, adds an entry to the right-click menu which, when hovered over with the mouse, will list all open application windows.
 This plugin is comparable to a task manager plugin for panels.

 .. index:: desktop plugins
 .. _desktop plugins: